-Keywords: Chaetocin, supplier, histone, lysine, methyltransferase, HMTase, SUV39H1, su(var)3-9, epigenetics, inhibits, inhibitors, antiproliferative, myeloma, selective, G9a, Lysine, Methyltransferases, Tocris Bioscience
+Keywords: Chaetocin, Chaetocin supplier, histone, lysine, methyltransferase, HMTase, SUV39H1, su(var)3-9, epigenetics, inhibits, inhibitors, antiproliferative, myeloma, selective, G9a, glioblastoma, thioredoxin, reductases, bone, osteogenic, stem, cell, differentiation, Lysine, Methyltransferases, Other, Osteogenic, Stem, Cells, Thioredoxin, Reductases, 4504, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for Chaetocin.
 Do you know of a great paper that uses Chaetocin from Tocris?
-If so please let us know.
+Please let us know.